 Zeerust: In-universe: most of the in-game weapons are horribly outdated - the RK and Rottenmound are both two centuries old and still in service, since everything else was too expensive to make.

-Zerg Rush: In a normal difficulty game, expect the game to throw at least two goons your way every five seconds.
-At worst, you can literally get squads of twenty-plus Federation goons on repeated, non-story missions.
+Zerg Rush: In a normal difficulty game, expect the game to throw at least three goons your way every five seconds.
+At worst, you can get squads of twenty-plus goons coming for you.
 On normal.